 At this stage, Xafari.ConsoleApplication class does not contain any implementation and it is absolutely declarative.

-Declaration of the commands available to be performed by the module
+Declaration of commands to be performed by the module

 public IEnumerable Commands

 yield return new DemoCommand(); // Command has been implemented DemoCommand